seema97292/knowledge_base/README.md

 # Knowledge Base Platform

 A full-stack knowledge base platform built with MongoDB, Express.js, React, and Node.js (MERN stack).
-This application allows users to create, manage, and collaborate on documents with features like authentication, search, privacy controls, and version history.
+This application allows users to create, manage, and collaborate on documents with features like authentication, email verification, search, privacy controls, and version history.

 ### Test Credentials
 - **Email**: john@example.com